 After witnessing the Dr. Fate character reveal trailer, I finally spent some hands-on time with the first chapter of Injustice 2.
 The campaign starts with Clark Kent standing trial for all of the crimes that Superman committed and shifts in time to show the events leading up to this moment.
 Players then take on the role of Batman over the course of four separate matchups with characters the likes of Cyborg, Wonder Woman and The Man of Steel.
 The fourth and final character that you confront is nothing short of surprising and really hits home the fact that sides are broken and not every ally can be trusted.
-The overall narrative structure and presentation is what you would expect from a NetherRealm game.
+The overall narrative structure and presentation are what you would expect from a NetherRealm game.
 The title looks fantastic and runs smoothly on both PlayStation 4 and Xbox One.
 Lastly, both the gameplay and controls remain virtually the same, making them easily accessible for both new and longtime fans of the series.

 Warner Bros. has been working closely with NetherRealm to create the largest DC roster to ever appear in a fighting game.
 While we don’t yet know how many fighters will be in the final build of the game, we do know that there will be many more surprise reveals over the course of the next several weeks.
 Some of these new additions will include characters that were more popular in the comics and are finally getting their time to shine in a mainstream game release.
 One confirmation that we can make is that there most likely won’t be any appearances by Mortal Kombat fighters moving forward, leaving the creators to explore the DC Universe even further for creative inspiration.